Ore-Ofe Adesina earned his medical degree at the University of Oklahoma College

 and a preceptorship in oculoplastics and orbital surgery at the Moran Eye

-Board-eligible in ophthalmology, Dr.
+Board-certified in ophthalmology, Dr.

 Adesina’s clinical interests include neuro-ophthalmology, general ophthalmology